Aetherxn/Azure-Security-Portfolio/5.Attack-Simulation/README.md

 #### Scenario

 A controlled simulation was used to investigate an attempt to disable Microsoft Defender Antivirus protection.
-The activity was treated as a potential Defence Evasion technique because an attacker may attempt to weaken or disable security controls to avoid detection.
+The activity represented a potential Defence Evasion technique because an attacker may attempt to weaken or disable security controls to avoid detection.

 #### Detection & Investigation